 As the Mercy’s Door Founder, Paula Malone, began her speech with this line during the 2019 End of the Year Banquet, there were smiles on many faces and tears in many eyes.
 The room was filled with judges, case workers, lawyers, church members, mentors, and family members who each cared deeply about the 27 young people who were being celebrated on this special day.

-Each year Mercy’s Door hosts a banquet to celebrate the youth at Mercy’s Door.
-Staff members meet to vote on achievement awards for the residents who have shown special skills or character traits throughout the year.
+Each year before the banquet, Mercy’s Door staff meet to vote on achievement awards for the residents who have shown special skills or character traits throughout the year.
 This year, the staff had several awards to present to the 27 children currently living at MD.
 Each house parent was also asked to present superlative awards to all of the children in their homes.

 This celebration presented Mercy’s Door with a beautiful moment to remind each child how important and special they are, and to honor them publicly in front of their biggest supporters.

 To all of our children: We are so proud of your countless achievements.
 We look forward to continuing to celebrate your highs and be with you in your lows over the year to come.